 We continue to invest in research and development spending, geographic expansion, and new product promotions to drive further revenue and profit growth.
 Our ability to sustain our long-term growth will depend on a number of factors, including our ability to expand our core business (including geographical expansion), develop innovative new products across our business segments, and continue to improve operating efficiency and organizational effectiveness.
+The healthcare industry continues to face a challenging economic environment.
+The current economic conditions and other circumstances have resulted in pricing pressures for some of our products.
+As mentioned above, our Biosciences segment continues to be impacted by an uncertain research spending environment and lack of overall demand for instruments and research reagents.
+In other areas of our U.S. business, healthcare utilization is stable but constrained.
+Additionally, uncertainty in Europe due to continued macroeconomic challenges has resulted in constrained healthcare utilization.

 In addition to the economic conditions in the United States and elsewhere, numerous other factors can affect our ability to achieve these goals including, without limitation, increased competition and healthcare reform initiatives.
 For example, the U.S. healthcare reform law contains certain tax provisions that will affect BD.
 The most significant impact is the medical device excise tax, which imposes a 2.3% tax on certain U.S. sales of medical devices, beginning in January 2013.
 Sales of BD products that we estimate to be subject to this tax represented about 80% of BD's total U.S. revenues in fiscal year 2011.

-Our financial condition remains strong, with cash flows from continuing operating activities totaling \$610 million in the first six months of 2012.
-Cash outflows relating to acquisitions included the purchase of KIESTRA Lab Automation BV ("KIESTRA"), a Netherlands-based company that designs, develops, manufactures, markets and sells innovative lab automation solutions for the microbiology lab, for \$51 million, net of cash acquired.
+Our financial condition remains strong, with cash flows from continuing operating activities totaling \$1.136 billion in the first nine months of 2012.
+Cash outflows relating to acquisitions included the purchase of KIESTRA Lab Automation BV ("KIESTRA"), a Netherlands-based company that manufactures and sells innovative lab automation solutions for the microbiology lab, for \$51 million, net of cash acquired.
 In November 2011, we issued \$500 million of 5-year 1.75% notes and \$1 billion of 10-year 3.125% notes, as discussed further below.
-Also, we continued to return value to our shareholders as we repurchased \$1 billion of our common stock and paid cash dividends of \$188 million in the first six months of 2012.
+Also, we continued to return value to our shareholders as we repurchased \$1.25 billion of our common stock and paid cash dividends of \$280 million in the first nine months of 2012.

 In April 2012, we signed a definitive agreement to sell Biosciences' Discovery Labware unit, excluding its Advanced Bioprocessing platform.
-Cash proceeds from the sale are expected to be approximately \$730 million, subject to post-closing adjustments for inventory balances.
+Gross cash proceeds from the sale are expected to be approximately \$730 million, subject to post-closing adjustments for inventory balances.
 The transaction is expected to be completed by the end of the calendar year 2012, subject to the satisfaction of customary closing conditions, including consultations and regulatory approvals.
-For the full fiscal year 2012, revenues and diluted earnings per share associated with the affected asset group are forecasted at about \$235 million and \$0.23 to \$0.27, respectively.
+The results of operations associated with this disposal group have been reclassified as discontinued operations for all periods presented in the accompanying Condensed Consolidated Financial Statements of Income and Cash Flows and related disclosures.
+See Note 10 in the Notes to Condensed Consolidated Financial Statements for additional discussion.
+For the full fiscal year 2012, revenues and diluted earnings per share associated with the affected asset group are forecasted at about \$237 million and \$0.29, respectively.
 We expect to record a gain on the sale when the transaction is completed.